Walk Softly, Stranger: Plot

-Then, after he learns that Chris is sending Mrs. Brentman to see her son's grave in Arlington Cemetery, Whitey, who takes afternoon walks in defiance of Chris's orders to stay indoors, becomes convinced that his friend intends to kill him during her absence.
+Then, after he learns that Chris is sending Mrs. Brentman to see her son's grave in Arlington Cemetery, Whitey, who takes afternoon walks in defiance of Chris' orders to stay indoors, becomes convinced that his friend intends to kill him during her absence.
 Chris finally calms and reassures the now-hysterical Whitey, and sees Mrs. Brentman off at the airport.
 As he is driving home, he realizes that he is being followed by two men, but manages to reach Elaine's without detection.
 Chris confesses all to an understanding Elaine, who advises him to return the money.
 Elaine also reveals that, as she moved to Ashton as a teenager, she knew all along that he was lying about his past.
-By the time Chris returns to Mrs. Brentman's, Whitey has been killed and the money, reclaimed.
+By the time Chris returns to Mrs. Brentman's, Whitey has been killed and the money reclaimed.
 The killers then take Chris to see the vengeful Bowen, who, while riding in a car with his prisoner, suggests they both rob Elaine of her fortune.
 Disgusted, Chris tries to take Bowen's driver by surprise, but is shot by Bowen in the ensuing struggle.
 The car crashes, and Chris winds up in a police hospital.
 As the recuperated Chris is about to be transferred to prison, Elaine visits and vows to wait until his release, when he will finally need her the way she has always needed him.